 Above, left to right: Mary Lise | Annasul

 For your Greek-goddess-inspired wedding dress, you’ll probably be looking at a dress made of natural, breathable fabrics like cotton, silk or linen in order to keep with the desired style.
 Soft, flowing materials like gauze, organza, chiffon and tulle are also favoured for an elegant, feminine look.
 Dress designers worldwide have created stunning Greek style wedding dresses, and they look amazing.
 Plus they come in all designs, with a choice of one, two, or no straps, sleeves or no sleeves, a low or high back, a short or sweeping train….
 There’s something for every bride’s taste.

 Furthermore, you can accentuate your dress with an ornamental girdle—you can have a high girdle, worn under the bust, or a low girdle, worn around the waist.
 Greek style wedding dresses can be quite simplistic, and it’s the details that make it pop.
 Historically, Greek women would actually sew jewellery and ornamentation to their clothes, and fabric was pinned at the shoulder(s) with decorative buttons, brooches (fibulae), and pins (peronai).
 You can add the same sparkle by adding gems or pieces of jewellery.

 Above, clockwise from the top: Pronovias | Victoria Jane Bridal | Vera Wang

-The wreath motif is a hugely popular symbol for Greek wedding dresses, and it looks wonderful, as seen above in the bottom-left-corner image.
-And it’s compatible with any wedding theme—particularly the earthy, organic Bohemian.
-Vines, or wreaths of leaves and flowers, used as a crown or belt are a fantastic way to complete the bride’s transformation into a Greek goddess.
+The wreath motif is a hugely popular symbol for Greek wedding dresses, and it looks wonderful.
+It’s compatible with any wedding theme—particularly the earthy, organic Bohemian.
+Vines or wreaths of leaves and flowers used as a crown or belt are a fantastic way to complete the bride’s transformation into a Greek goddess.